 W. P. Pycraft (1868-1942) was an assistant of the British zoologist E. Ray Lankester.
 He worked at the British Museum (Natural History), where he was Curator of Osteology, and was the author of numerous books in popular science.
 He is listed as a collaborator in several early Secrets of Nature films.
 Image: from Portrait of the Piltdown skull being examined by John Cooke, 1915.
 Geological Society of London.

-Clotilde von Wyss (dates unknown) was a science educator who was consulted on several Secrets films and was a prominent figure in the ‘Nature Study’ movement in Britain.
+Clotilde von Wyss (1871-1938) was a science educator who was consulted on several Secrets films and was a prominent figure in the ‘Nature Study’ movement in Britain.
 She worked at London’s Institute of Education.
 The producers appreciated not only her pedagogical experience, but also her detailed scientific knowledge, which was critical in making the 1936 film Wood Ants.
 Image: UCL Special Collections.

 E. J. Salisbury (1886-1978) was a well-known botanist and ecologist, who taught at University College London before being appointed as director of Kew Gardens in 1943.
 He published several popular books, and was a major collaborator on G.B.I’s biology educational films.
 Image: American Philosophical Society

 Winifred Cullis (1875-1956) was a scientist and energetic educator and populariseer.
 In 1919, she became Professor of Physiology at the University of London.
 For the BBC, she produced a series of School Broadcasts called ‘Your Body Every Day’ in the early 1930s.
 Although not directly involved in the Secrets films, she collaborated with the team on a series of hygiene films for Gaumont-British Instructional in the 1930s, and also introduced a screening of nature films by G.B.I. at the 1937 Conference of Educational Associations.
 Image: Wikipedia.